Ludovic-Potvin/past-partner/notes/Modules/Core/PubSub.md

 Only module with coupling, pubsub task is to create a observer base pattern in the application.

 Module will publish and subscribe to event to act accordingly.
-This allow the
+This allow the robot to